gleich/Open-Source-Courses/README.md

 ## ❓Why

-There a few reasons for me making this:
+The reasoning behind this:

-* Personally, I find that teaching something **well** means truly knowing it.
-So teaching technologies in these courses has forced me to really understand them.
+* Beneficial to me because teaching something **well** means truly understanding it.
-* Create a standard format for learning courses so its easy to reference them in the future
+* Beneficial to the community by providing a standard for making open source learning courses.
-* 100% open source courses compared to other projects on GitHub that are merely collections of good classes.
+* Beneficial to you (the learner) by providing a direct course rather than other GitHub projects that merely point to collections of good classes.